openstack-infra/zuul/doc/source/user/config.rst

       by Zuul, but it is used by the zuul-sphinx extension to Sphinx to auto-document Zuul jobs (in which case it is interpreted as ReStructuredText.

+   .. attr:: final
+      :default: false

+      To prevent other jobs from inheriting from this job, and also to prevent changing execution-related attributes when this job is specified in a project's pipeline, set this attribute to ``true``.

    .. attr:: success-message
       :default: SUCCESS